mushuyun/budget-tracker/README.md

 #### User should be able to: ####

->> App can be taken offline
+* App can be taken offline
->> Deposits and withdrawals can be made offline
+* Deposits and withdrawals can be made offline
->> When back online the deposits and withdrawals update the database
+* When back online the deposits and withdrawals update the database

+### Requirements ###
+**Web manifest file Service worker js NPM Mongoose NPm Express